 Employees’ state insurance corporation – This is also required for organizations with 20+ employees.
 Employers must contribute 4.75% of employee’s gross salary, whilst the employees themselves must contribute 1.75% .

 Labour Welfare Fund – All employees are required to pay into this, although the amount varies on a state-by-state basis.

 Indian labor laws have undergone massive changes in recent years.
 The changes leave foreign and even domestic companies scrambling to adjust their compensation packages and hiring practices in India, so that they can stay compliant.

-An employer of record can help eliminate the confusion and keep you apprised of any changes, so that you don’t have to risk paying any hefty fines or penalties due to ongoing code changes.
+GEO can help eliminate the confusion and keep you apprised of any changes, so that you don’t have to risk paying any hefty fines or penalties due to ongoing code changes.